Avocet ProJet

-The Avocet ProJet was a Very Light Jet (VLJ) introduced by Avocet Aircraft, a Westport, CT., based company founded by entrepreneur Carey “Ray” Robinson Wolchok and aviation visionary Al Schwimmer, considered the father of the Israeli Air Force, El Al, and Israel Aircraft Industries In the late 1990s, the duo discovered that the micro-turbine engine technology being pioneered on US cruise missiles could potentially be applied to commercial business aircraft.
+The Avocet ProJet was a Very Light Jet (VLJ) introduced by Avocet Aircraft, a Westport, CT., based company founded by aviation entrepreneurs Andrew Chao, Carey “Ray” Robinson Wolchok and aviation visionary Al Schwimmer, considered the father of the Israeli Air Force, El Al, and Israel Aircraft Industries In the late 1990s, the duo discovered that the micro-turbine engine technology being pioneered on US cruise missiles could potentially be applied to commercial business aircraft.
 In the same year, Sam Williams flew the Burt Rutan designed “V-jet”at the 1996 OshKosh air show using the experimental FJ22 cruise missile engine.

 Sir Richard Branson became involved in the early development after Avocet hired Virgin Atlantic Airways former President David Tait and Branson’s Ad Agency CMG Design Group to refine the concept.
 Branson encouraged Avocet to explore rebranding the aircraft the "VirginJet" and launch the plane with the Virgin Group.

 The Avocet ProJet was planned as a six-seat, twin-engine turbofan jet.
 Capable of takeoffs and landings in as little as 3,000 feet, it was intended to fly at an airspeed of 365 knots (420 mph) up to an altitude of 41,000 feet and a maximum cruising range of 1,200 nautical (1,375 statute) miles.